Bayesian Inverse Reinforcement Learning for Collective Animal Movement: Introduction

-Many of the aformentioned methods parameterize the likelihood by the immediate state costs, because the state cost function is a concise description of the task \citep{ng2000algorithms,ramachandran2007bayesian}.
-A computational challenge associated with parametrizing the likelihood by the costs is the necessity to solve the forward MDP each iteration.
-This is especially challenging in multiagent MDPs, which describe collective animal movement based on calculations of distance between agents that control an agent's state or perception of the environment.
+Many of the aforementioned methods parameterize the likelihood by the immediate state costs, because the state cost function is a concise description of the task \citep{ng2000algorithms,ramachandran2007bayesian}.
+A computational challenge associated with parametrizing the likelihood by the costs is the necessity to solve the forward MDP each iteration as often the likelihood still involves calculating the state costs-to-go.
 An alternative class of MDP, the linearly-solvable MDP (LMDP) introduced by \citet{todorov2009efficient}, is linear in its solution for the optimal policy and thus, less computationally costly for forward modeling.
 The LMDP is defined by a set of passive dynamics that describe an agent's state transitions in the absence of state costs or environmental feedback and then the optimal state transitions minimize costs-to-go.
-Moreover, IRL for LMDPs does not require the forward solution for each iteration as there is a linear relationship between the costs-to-go and immediate costs.
+Moreover, IRL for LMDPs does not require the forward solution for each iteration as there is a linear relationship between the costs-to-go and immediate state costs.
 Therefore, inference about immediate state costs can be obtained by transformation of the estimated costs-to-go.
-As a special case, \citet{dvijotham2010inverse} showed that maximum entropy IRL is the solution to a LMDP with uniform passive dynamics. \citet{kohjima2017generalized} proposed a Bayesian IRL method for learning state values for LMDPs using variational approximation.
+As a special case, \citet{dvijotham2010inverse} showed that maximum entropy IRL is the solution to an LMDP with uniform passive dynamics.
+However, the maximum entropy IRL algorithms are parameterized by the state costs and require the computationally intensive step of solving the forward RL problem \citep{ziebart2008maximum}. \citet{kohjima2017generalized} proposed a Bayesian IRL method for learning state costs-to-go for LMDPs using variational approximation.